bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- Partly Cloudy
+- Clear
-- 77% humidity
+- 76% humidity
-- 9 mph wind
+- 10 mph wind
-- 51% cloud cover
+- 36% cloud cover
 - 14 AQI 🟩
 - 0.11 inches of rain in the past 24 hours
 - 0.16 inches of snow and 0.12 inches of rain expected in the next 48 hours